 The development of Statements of Finding and Recommendations required intensive small-group discussion following the tenth and final working session in Cherokee County.
-To date, two meetings have been held to work on these final work products.
 Additional sessions were held in order to finalize the Findings and Recommendations for presentation to the Tribal Council on June 2, 2011.